Get

 For owners with large properties or escape-artist dogs, it felt revolutionary.
 Instead of wood or vinyl panels, a wire was buried underground around the perimeter.
 A base station communicated with the dog’s collar using radio frequency, and if the dog crossed the boundary, the collar issued a correction.

-For decades, this was the go-to alternative to physical fencing; however, there are a few limitations to be aware of.
+For decades, this was the go-to alternative to physical fencing; however, there are a few limitations to consider.

 Wires can break.
 Lawn equipment can damage them.
 Rocky or uneven terrain can make installation difficult.
 And once it’s installed, you’re essentially locked in — it’s not portable, not easily adjustable, and not designed for second homes or travel.